adallak/adallak.github.io/teaching.md

 ### Department of Agricultural Economics

 **PhD Tutorial Classes**.
 (Fall 2016,Spring 2017,Fall 2017, Spring 2018) Prepared first year PhD students to qualifier exam.
-Weekly review sessions on Micro-Economics, Econometric and Game Theory
+Weekly review sessions on Micro-Economics, Econometric and Game Theory.

 **Math Camp**.
 (Summer 2017, 2018) Review of real analysis for incoming Ph.D. students.
 Developed the curriculum and recorded a series of online videos. (<a href="../misc" target="_blank">Course Material</a>)